aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="odd">
 <td>AdapterOpcdaServer</td>
 <td colspan="2">Server Identifier for the OPCDA server to read from.
-This referenced server must be present in the OpdaServers section of the adapter referred to by the ProtocolAdapter attribute of the source.</td>
+This referenced server must be present in the dServers section of the adapter referred to by the ProtocolAdapter attribute of the source.</td>
 <td colspan="2">String</td>
 <td colspan="2">Must be an identifier of a server in the OpcdaServers section of the OPCDA adapter used by the source.</td>
 </tr>